India's older refineries to face survival test on diesel deregulation

-NEW DELHI (Reuters) - Time is running out for India’s aging state-run oil refineries as the new government of Prime Minister Narendra Modi looks set to free up diesel prices and open the gates to private sector competition.
+NEW DELHI, Sept 26 (Reuters) - Time is running out for India’s aging state-run oil refineries as the new government of Prime Minister Narendra Modi looks set to free up diesel prices and open the gates to private sector competition.

-These refineries, commissioned mostly in the 1950s and 1960s during India’s early industrialization push, are inefficient and costly to maintain compared to their modern counterparts on the coast mainly operated by private companies.
+These refineries, commissioned mostly in the 1950s and 1960s during India’s early industrialisation push, are inefficient and costly to maintain compared to their modern counterparts on the coast mainly operated by private companies.

 Their outdated machinery prevents them from using cheaper imported heavy crude as feedstock.
 They are also largely situated in remote and landlocked areas, restricting their potential to export fuel products.